hhu-swarm/hhu-swarm.github.io/README.md

 - theoretical (how do binary trees work)
 - methodically (how to read a book effectivly)

-Usually every single human has to search through old books, spend multiple hundred/thousand hours of trying to understand new things or research the web for many hours at a time.
-Unfortunately this results in a total populations very slow learning speed.

 Imagine a place, where humans contribute to a central repository of knowledge that is publicly available?
 Imagine beeing part of a community of humans, who build this central repository from scratch.
 Imagine learning how to use several technologies in the process.

 ## Justification